webclinic017/Algorithmic-Trading-4/README.md

 *What will it do?*
 1. Extra income with minimal supervision
 2. Learn something and enjoy
-3. Make this repository private
+3. Get to the point where repo is worth making private

 ### 1.2 Requirements
 *How will it get done?*